You Are The Jury —

 Exclusive Event For Diversity Professionals

-Join other diversity professionals as a member of the jury in one of our interactive legal dramas, with deliberations led by retired Cook County Judge Gloria Coco.
-Signup for a free screening of Just Cause or Defamation to see the entire film and then deliberate to reach a verdict.
+Join other diversity professionals as a member of the jury in one of our interactive legal dramas.
+Signup for a free screening of Just Cause or Defamation to see the entire film and see how we can help you take your audience deeper into difficult conversations about topics like race, gender, & justice.

 Screening Event: Just Cause